rbroggi/btcnode/readme.md

 $ make test_btc_rpc BTC_USER=<your_btc_user> BTC_RPC_SERVER_ADDR=127.0.0.1:8332
 ```

+> **_NOTE:_**  `<your_btc_user>` is the bitcoind user configured to authenticate against your btc node;

 Pros:
 * fast access;
 * can protect your access using hardware-level ssh authentication;
 Cons:
-* If you are not in the same network as your node, you will have to port-forward your node to the public internet;
+* If you are not in the same network as your node, you will have to port-forward your node to the public internet or enable VPN
+in your node running the docker-compose environment.

 ### Using TOR

-You can also Access your node through TOR network:
+You can also Access your node through TOR network: `make up_tor`

+Test that your node is reachable by running the following command:

 ```shell
 curl --socks5-hostname <tor_proxy> --user <your_btc_user>  --data-binary '{"jsonrpc":"1.0","id":"curltext","method":"getblockchaininfo","params":[]}' -H 'content-type:text/plain;' <your_hidden_service_onion_address>:8332